Skip to page content

 • For most patients requiring a tobramycin course a once daily dosing regime can be used

-• Instructions for prescribing tobramycin and monitoring levels can be found in the Tobramycin Policy
+• Instructions for prescribing tobramycin and monitoring levels can be found in the adult Tobramycin Policy.
+See also local guidelines / action cards in Paediatrics including action card A2167: Once Daily Intravenous Tobramycin (in paediatric patients with Cystic Fibrosis)

 • Tobramycin levels can be taken at any time of day but the collection time should be convenient for the patient and for the testing laboratory – sampling and testing between 12 midnight and 6 am should be avoided –see "when to test"